EudesRobin/iaas-collaboratif/scripts/README.md

 It will start the meteor project in a screen session.

-    screen -r meteor to get it in your terminal ctrl+A and press D to detach the session to exit
+    screen -r meteor to get it in your terminal ctrl+A and press D to detach the session

-This script assume that to project have be clone at the root of your home folder
+This script assumes that the project have been cloned at the root of your home folder
     ~/iaas-collaboratif/ ....

 **kill-meteor.sh :**